OleConsignado/otc-aspnetcore-apiboot/README.md

 This will make all requests requires a valid authorization creedentials or a 401 HTTP error code will get as response and the controller method will not invoked.

-To bypass authorization checks, you need to decorate every method you wants to expose as anonymous requests with the `AllowAnonymous` (from `Microsoft.AspNetCore.Authorization`) attribute.
+To bypass authorization checks, you need to decorate every method you wants to expose as anonymous requests with the `AllowAnonymous` attribute (from `Microsoft.AspNetCore.Authorization`).

 **Example:**